Install content-authoring tools

 Install Visual Studio Code

-Visual Studio Code, also known as VS Code, is a lightweight editor that works on Windows, Linux, and Mac.
-It includes git integration, and support for extensions.
+Visual Studio Code is a lightweight editor that works on Windows, Linux, and Mac.
+It includes Git integration and support for extensions.

 To launch VS Code and open the current folder, run the command

-The Docs Authoring Pack for Visual Studio Code includes basic Markdown authoring assistance, page previews, support for Markdown templates, markdownlint, and Code Spell Checker.
-These features ease and streamline the contributions process.
-As such, we consider the Docs Authoring Pack a required extension for contributors.
+The Learn Authoring Pack for Visual Studio Code includes basic Markdown authoring assistance, page previews, support for Markdown templates, markdownlint, and Code Spell Checker.
+These features ease and streamline the contribution process.
+As such, we consider the Learn Authoring Pack a required extension for contributors.

-To install the Docs Authoring Pack, choose Install from the Docs Authoring Pack page in the VS Code Marketplace.
+To install the Learn Authoring Pack, choose Install from the Learn Authoring Pack page in the VS Code Marketplace.

-For more information, see Docs Authoring Pack for Visual Studio Code.
+For more information, see Learn Authoring Pack for Visual Studio Code.

 Understand Markdown editors

 Markdown is a lightweight markup language used to author the content.
 Visual Studio Code is the preferred tool for editing Markdown at Microsoft.
-Atom is another popular tool for editing Markdown.
-Markdown basics and the features supported by Open Publishing Services (OPS) custom Markdown extensions, are covered in the Markdown Reference article.
+Other Markdown editing tools are available.
+The Markdown Reference article covers Markdown basics and the features supported by the

-Now you are ready to Set up a local Git repository.
+Now you're ready to Set up a local Git repository.